MicrosoftDocs/power-platform/power-platform/admin/governance-considerations.md

 ## Monitor

-It’s well understood that monitoring as a critical aspect of managing software at scale, this section highlights a couple of means to get insight in Power Apps and Power Automate development and usage.
+It's well understood that monitoring as a critical aspect of managing software at scale, this section highlights a couple of means to get insight in Power Apps and Power Automate development and usage.

 ### Review the audit trail